Roger Miller: Nashville songwriter

 On leaving the Army, Miller traveled to Nashville to begin his musical career.
-He met with Chet Atkins, who asked to hear him sing, loaning him a guitar since Miller did not own one.
+He met with Chet Atkins, who asked to hear him sing, lending him a guitar, since Miller did not own one.
 Out of nervousness, Miller played the guitar and sang a song in two different keys.
 Atkins advised him to come back later, when he had more experience.
-Miller found work as a bellhop at Nashville's Andrew Jackson Hotel, and he was soon known as the "singing bellhop."
+Miller found work as a bellhop at Nashville's Andrew Jackson Hotel, and he was soon known as the "singing bellhop".
 He was finally hired by Minnie Pearl to play the fiddle in her band.
-He then met George Jones, who introduced him to music executives from the Starday Records label who scheduled an audition.
+He then met George Jones, who introduced him to music executives from the Starday Records label, who scheduled an audition.
 Impressed, the executives set up a recording session with Jones in Houston.
 Jones and Miller collaborated to write "Tall, Tall Trees" and "Happy Child."

 After marrying and becoming a father, Miller put aside his music career to be a fireman in Amarillo, Texas.
 A fireman by day, he performed at night.
-Miller said that as a fireman he saw only two fires, one in a "chicken coop" and another he "slept through", after which the department "suggested that...[he] seek other employment."
+Miller said that as a fireman, he saw only two fires, one in a "chicken coop" and another he "slept through", after which the department "suggested that...[he] seek other employment."
 Miller met Ray Price and became a member of his Cherokee Cowboys.
-He returned to Nashville and wrote "Invitation to the Blues", which was covered by Rex Allen and later by Ray Price, whose recording was a number three hit on country charts.
+He returned to Nashville and wrote "Invitation to the Blues", which was covered by Rex Allen and later by Ray Price, whose recording was a number-three hit on country charts.
 Miller then signed with Tree Publishing on a salary of $50 a week.
-He wrote: "Half a Mind" for Ernest Tubb, "That's the Way I Feel" for Faron Young; and his first number one, "Billy Bayou", which along with "Home" was recorded by Jim Reeves.
+He wrote: "Half a Mind" for Ernest Tubb, "That's the Way I Feel" for Faron Young, and his first number one, "Billy Bayou", which along with "Home" was recorded by Jim Reeves.
 Miller became one of the biggest songwriters of the 1950s.
-Bill Anderson later remarked that "Roger was the most talented, and least disciplined, person that you could imagine", citing the attempts of Miller's Tree Publishing boss, Buddy Killen to force him to finish a piece.
+Bill Anderson later remarked, "Roger was the most talented, and least disciplined, person that you could imagine", citing the attempts of Miller's Tree Publishing boss, Buddy Killen to force him to finish a piece.
 He was known to give away lines, inciting many Nashville songwriters to follow him around since, according to Killen, "everything he said was a potential song."